Mrs. Sandra L Vlasnik

 After earning her Master's degree in Computer Science in 2013 from UNO, Sandy expanded her role in the Women in IT Engagement Link, a group of faculty, staff, students and community members with the goal to increase the number of women choosing information technology as an area of study and career while supporting students currently enrolled in information technology degree programs.
 As the coordinator of the Engagement Link, she collaborates with group members to match current students with mentors from the community, to recognize high school girls for their aspirations in computing, to provide opportunities for current students to attend relevant conferences and to develop middle school immersion camps designed to expose young girls to the joy of computing.

-Computer programming, software engineering, database design and implementation and IT Ethics
+Computer programming, software engineering, database design and implementation, application development, and IT Ethics

 Software Development Methodologies

-I currently serve as the Coordinator for Diversity and Inclusion for the College of IS&T, the Change Leader for the College of IS&T National Center for Women in Technology (NCWIT) Pacestters group and the Coordinator of the Women & IT Engagement Link.
+I currently serve as the Coordinator for Diversity and Inclusion for the College of IS&T, the Change Leader for the Regional National Center for Women in Technology (NCWIT) and the Chair of the Diversity and Inclusion Committee.

 Our Campus.
 Otherwise Known as Omaha.